No Sweat First Bet Up to $400!

 Is the Super Bowl point spread profitable?

-As we always say with questions like this, profitability is dependent on the bettor’s ability to find value in the odds.
-Be sure to line shop and find the value in the market.
+Profitability is dependent on the bettor’s ability to find value in the odds.
+Be sure to line shop and to find the best value in the market.
+Also, make sure you take into account the latest injury news and other intel before placing your bets.

 Do all bookmakers offer point spread odds?

-We cannot speak for every bookmaker online, but for all the oddsmakers we’ve listed on our recommended sportsbook list we can confirm that point spread betting is an option.
+For all the oddsmakers we’ve listed on our recommended NFL sportsbook list, we can confirm that point spread betting is an option.